 But why is this the case?
 Why do productivity books and lectures gotta get all religious on us?

 It’s simple: You cannot deal with topics so basic to the human soul like motivation, morality, or ultimate purpose without touching upon religion.
-These are themes are the core of human existence—these are religious themes.
+These themes are the core of human existence—these are religious themes.
 This is why, whether presented overtly or not, all productivity books have a theology, and this by necessity.

 Thus, we must approach worldly productivity methods with an ample helping of caution.
 We do not share the same religion or worldview as most of the authors of these books.
 Not by a longshot.